react-bootcamp/react-101/instructions/1-your-first-component.md

 ReactDOM.render(<MyComponent message="Hello World!" />, document.getElementById('app'));
 ```

+In that case, the displayed message will be `Hello World!`

-in React, there is a special property used to create nested components.
+In React, there is a special property used to create nested components.
 It's the `children` property

 ```javascript
 import React, { Component } from 'react';